 Despite the residential element, mixed-use properties can’t be financed with a buy to let mortgage; a commercial one must be used instead.

 Getting a commercial mortgage can be fairly straightforward if you have experience of investing in property – either residential or commercial… or both!
 Some lenders will also consider individuals who have experience of managing property even if they don’t own one themselves.
-The trick to finding the right lender, is to use a broker with good contacts and a deep understanding of the various lenders’ criteria.
+The trick to finding the right lender, is to use a mortgage broker with good contacts and a deep understanding of the various lenders’ criteria.
 Obviously, that’s where we come in!

 If you are a broker reading this article and you do not have commercial mortgage sector experience, you can use our Deal Placement Service which means we'll work for you to get the right finance for your client.
-(You're client remains, your client!).
+(Your client remains, your client!).